flowfelis/Flask-Web-Crawler-Website-Monitor/README.md

 * arg1 -- time interval in seconds.
 Default: 10 seconds.
 For example `./monitor.py 60`
 * arg2 -- configuration file in csv extension to read in.
 Default: config.csv for example `./monitor.py 15 my_config_file.csv`

-  Please note if custom config file is given, custom file's first line shouldn't contain any data.
+  Please note **if custom config file is given** (*if you use default config.csv, no need to do anything*), custom file's first line shouldn't contain any data.
 Because that's reserved for header row.